adirboccara/Plant-AI-Doctor/README.md

 ## 🚀 Key Innovations
 * **Synthetic Data Pipeline:** Overcoming data scarcity by "painting" chemical burn textures onto healthy leaf structures.
-* **Zero-Shot Baseline Comparison:** Proving that standard models are "blind" to chemical damage without this specialized training.
 * **Interpretability with Grad-CAM:** Visualizing the model's focus to ensure it identifies physiological symptoms rather than background noise.

 ---